-When considering purchasing a television, the $1,000 price point is a highly desirable one, as consumers appreciate finding a model with a three figure price versus spending in the four-figure range.
+When considering purchasing a television, the $1,000 price point is a highly desirable one, as consumers appreciate finding a model with a three-figure price versus spending in the four-figure range.
 Although a large number of HD resolution TVs have been below the $1,000 price point for several years now, many 4K resolution models are still striving to reach it.
-As this Sony 55X810C 4K TV review shows, Sony has created a 4K TV with baseline features, which allows it to reach a sub-$1,000 price tag, while maintaining well above average screen quality.
-Also, make sure to check our best 65 inch TV list for some sets that are a bit bigger.
-Or, check out our best TVs list for more high quality options.
+As this Sony 55X810C 4K TV review shows, Sony has created a 4K TV with baseline features, which allows it to reach a sub-$1,000 price tag while maintaining well above average screen quality.
+Also, make sure to check our best 65-inch TV list for some sets that are a bit bigger.
+Or, check out our best TV list for more high-quality options.

-If you can live without features such as 3D display, full HDR compatibility, and local dimming, the Sony 55X810C offers great images with minimal motion blur at a key price point, which qualifies this Sony model as one of the best 55-inch 4K TVs.
+If you can live without features such as a 3D display, full HDR compatibility, and local dimming, the Sony 55X810C offers great images with minimal motion blur at a key price point, which qualifies this Sony model as one of the best 55-inch 4K TVs.
 However, if you want to enjoy HDR content, you can read our Sony X900H 55 Inch TV: 4K Ultra HD Smart LED TV review to see if it fits your needs.
 Compare this model with the slightly more expensive LG 65EF9500 TV review too.

 WHY IT’S A TOP PICK: Terrific price point for a 4K TV with strong display quality.